 - Garth Marenghis Darkplace episode Skipper the Eyechild features the titular monster baby who is mostly eye.
 Skipper's eyeball father also appears.

 - Experimental Rock group The Residents usually hide their faces with large eyeball masks.
 The only member that doesn't wear one of these wears a large black skull mask, due to the original mask being stolen and vandalized during a tour.
 These masks have become a cult icon of sorts.

-- The Tom Waits song Eyeball Kid is about a child who is born as just an eye and details his life as a successful circus freak.
+- The Tom Waits song Eyeball Kid from Mule Variations is about a child who is born as just an eye and details his life as a successful circus freak.

 - The Alan Parsons Project's best known song, "Eye In The Sky" from the album of the same name, is a person telling his/her significant other (in a very creepy and vindictive fashion) that he/she knows the other's been cheating and is tired of pretending to be ignorant of it.
 The cover of the album... the Eye of Horus.